Pyrdacor/Ambermoon/FileSpecs/EventData.md

 First the party members in slot 2 to 6 are checked for a match with the character index.
 The character index is basically the sub-file index of Party_char.amb.
 So you can specify something like `remove Sabine from party` by specifying the character index for Sabine.
 If the given character is not inside the party, nothing happens but the result is set to false so a following condition might branch depending on the outcome.

 Before the character is removed from the party, all equipped items are stored in the first given chest and all inventory items are stored in the second given chest.
 Of course both chests can be the same if all items should be moved to the same chest.
 If the items don't fit, this won't abort the event.
+Note that the chest index is not optional.
+The Amiga program expects the chest file to be existent in the savegame.
+It will crash with an "File not found" error if the given chest data is missing.

 **Bug:** There is a code bug in the original, where the amount of items is stored in register D1 instead of D7.
 This way the event wouldn't work as expected or might even crash the application dependent on the previous value in D7.